 - Overwrite All instructs NuGet to overwrite any existing packages.

 Remove dependencies: when selected, removes any dependent packages if they're not referenced elsewhere in the project.

 Force uninstall even if there are dependencies on it: when selected, uninstalls a package even if it's still being referenced in the project.
 This is typically used in combination with Remove dependencies to remove a package and whatever dependencies it installed.
-Using this option may, however, lead to a broken references in the project.
-In such cases you may need to reinstall those other packages.
+Using this option may, however, lead to broken references in the project.
+In such cases, you may need to reinstall those other packages.